Cleaning & Care

 General Cleaning

-First use & Maintenance
+First Use & Maintenance

-If present, remove the protective film
+If present, remove the protective film.

 CLEAN ICON

-In most cases water will clean
+In most cases, water will clean the surface is just fine.

 RINSE ICON

-water and a clean cloth.
+Rinse the surface with water and a clean cloth.

 DRY ICON